How to Get a Georgia Drivers License

 - Your certificate of completion from our online drivers ed course.

-- A Georgia DDS certificate of attendance form must be signed and notarized from your school.
+- A Georgia DDS certificate of school enrollment form must be signed and notarized from your school.
 It is only valid for 30 days.
 All applicants under the age of 18 not enrolled in school must provide a GED diploma, high school diploma, or an attendance form from your local Board of Education if you are enrolled in an approved home school program.

 - Your Alcohol and Drug Awareness Program (ADAP) card.